andrasq/node-qcache/Readme.md

 ### new (require('qcache/ttlcache'))( options )

+        var ttlCache = require('qcache/ttlcache');
+        var cache = new TtlCache();

 Options:

-`ttl` - milliseconds before the stored value expires (default 1 year)
+- `ttl` - milliseconds before the stored value expires (default 1 year)

-`capacity` - the most items to cache at any time (default 10,000)
+- `capacity` - the most items to cache at any time (default 10,000)

-`currentTimestamp` - function that returns a millisecond timestamp (default is a built-in timeout timer)
+- `currentTimestamp` - function that returns a millisecond timestamp (default is a built-in timeout timer)

 Properties:

-- `ttl` : the configured ttl
+- `ttlCache.ttl` - the configured ttl
-- `capacity` : the configured capacity
+- `ttlCache.capacity` - the configured capacity
-- `count` : number of items currently stored.
+- `ttlCache.count` - number of items currently stored.
 Read-only; do not write this value.

 ### get( key )

 return the value stored under key.
 Missing keys and expired contents read as undefined.
+An item expires when the current timestamp exceeds the item ttl (time-to-live) value.

 ### set( key, value )